Easy Cucumber Salad Recipe

 Expert tip

 • Add other veggies: Feel free to add thin slices of radish into the mix.
-They are crunchy and go well with the rest of the ingredients and the dressing.
+They are crunchy and complement the rest of the ingredients and the dressing well.

 • Make Greek Cucumber Salad: Skip the sesame oil, and add some kalamata olives and feta cheese on top.

-• Herbs and condiments: Feel free to add more ingredients you desire, such as fresh minced garlic, chives, shallots, or other herbs to it.
+• Herbs and condiments: Feel free to add more ingredients you desire, such as fresh minced garlic, chives, shallots, or other spices to it.

-• Thai Cucumber Salad: Actually, adding a Thai twist to this recipe is pretty simple.
-Basically, you keep all the ingredients the same, just skip the dill and add cilantro instead.
-Also, chop some peanuts and chili and add them into the mix.
+• Thai Cucumber Salad: Adding a Thai twist to this recipe is quite simple.
+Essentially, you keep all the ingredients the same, simply omitting the dill and replacing it with cilantro instead.
+Also, chop some peanuts and chili and add them to the mix.

 • Creamy: As noted above, this dish can be made with a creamy salad dressing.
-For that, you can use sour cream, or Greek yogurt and mix it with the ingredients.
-Also, add some lemon juice for a more citrusy flavor and season with salt and pepper per taste.
+For that, you can use sour cream or Greek yogurt and mix it with the ingredients.
+Also, add some lemon juice for a more citrusy flavor and season with salt and pepper to taste.

-• Spicy salad: Speaking of spicy, if you love spicy food, you could add some chopped jalapenos, chiles, or some red pepper flakes.
+• Spicy salad: Speaking of spicy, if you love spicy food, consider adding some chopped jalapenos, chiles, or red pepper flakes.

 • Nutty salad: Instead of (or in addition to) the sesame seeds, chopped almonds, walnuts, or pecans would make this salad extra crunchy and nutty.

-• Gluten-Free: The recipe is naturally gluten-free, just make sure that the ingredients used for the dressing are produced in a gluten-free facility.
+• Gluten-Free: The recipe is naturally gluten-free, provided the ingredients used for the dressing are produced in a gluten-free facility.

-• Ranch twist: You can also add some ranch dressing to it for extra flavors.
+• Ranch twist: You can also add some ranch dressing to it for extra flavor.

 How to serve: